 Information on COVID from the Egremont Board of Health:

-The U.S., like other countries, is experiencing a new wave of COVID-19 cases caused by the Omicron sub-variant B.5 (and to some extent B.4).
-Cases, and hospitalizations, are increasing across the country, including Massachusetts.
-The Egremont BOH wants to remind you that treatments for COVID-19 now exist but must be taken early in the disease course to be most effective.
+The Egremont BOH wants to remind everyone that treatments for COVID-19 now exist but must be taken early in the disease course to be most effective.
 Oral antivirals and injectable monoclonal antibody treatments are available, and the appropriate therapy depends on your age and health risk factors.
 If you test positive for COVID-19 or have symptoms compatible with the illness, check with your primary care provider or go to the links below to obtain appropriate treatment.
 Most commonly, older adults (>65y of age) and those with health risk factors will be treated early in the course of the disease (within five days of the beginning of symptoms) with Paxlovid, an oral therapy available by prescription at most pharmacies.
 Remember, the earlier you begin treatment, the more effective the medication will be.

 - COVID-19 Therapies (Berkshire Health Systems)